Employer of Record

 Service Receiver Approval

-• The service receiver (e.g., Mohammed) will receive an SMS to review the new agreement.
+• The service receiver will receive an SMS to review the new agreement.

-• Click on the link provided in the SMS to approve or reject the agreement: Link
+• They can use the portal link provided by LMRA to approve or reject the agreement.

 Getting Paid